"There's a reason Burntside made it into the travel book 1,000 Places to See Before You Die. This truly is the best Minnesota has to offer."

 In 1983 Lou and his wife, Lonnie, began the management of the resort with their own young family.
 In June of 1988, Burntside Lodge was officially listed on the National Register of Historic Places.

 “Historically it is recognized as being one of the earliest full-scale resort operations in this party of the county.
 Also significant because it contains the largest collection of log resort buildings of high integrity in northern St Louis County.
 Built of local materials, by local craftsmen, these buildings are a remarkable architectural achievement in an outstanding state of preservation.”

 The third generation of the LaMontagne family is well represented with Lou and Lonnie's adult children, Nicole and Jacques.
 Their talents and involvement have combined to compliment the resort operation and its continued success.

 The resort has been given appreciation in many recent publications such as Wine Spectator, Fodor’s, Midwest Living, Minnesota Monthly, Mpls/St Paul, Country’s Best Log Homes, 1,000 Places to See Before You Die, Country Home Magazine, Outside Magazine and others.
-See the Press page for selected articles.

 The resort’s historical value and charm remain preserved.
 Guests return each summer filled with reflections of earlier visits.
 All agree “You haven’t been until you’ve been to Burntside” and once you’ve been, you’ll always remember this lodge on the lake.